Marvel Universe Roleplaying Game: Combat

 In an effort to emulate comic book conventions, the game allows players to choose not to lose Health from an attack, but to instead have their character be "knocked out" for a time.

 Time

 MURPG used an abstract, flexible system of turns called "panels" and "pages".
 Thus, a single "page" could represent a few seconds of combat, or hours or days of building a device or searching a city.

 Promotion and cancellation

 The main form of advertising was a 75-page pull out preview of the game featured in the April 2003 issue of InQuest Gamer which included the basic rules, minus character creation, and a number of character profiles to allow people to play the game.

-The system was a heavy seller with multiple print runs for the main book.
-Designers for the system revealed that Marvel did not consider the system a success since it did not sell in quantities similar to its top selling comics or Dungeons & Dragons, the most popular roleplaying system in the world.